How to reduce incidents:

 Laser pointers have already been banned in some jurisdictions.
 In Canada and elsewhere, aviation officials are getting fed up with pointers being aimed at aircraft.
-Therefore, it is in your best interest do to everything possible to promote the safe use of laser pointers.
+Therefore, it is in your best interest do to everything possible to promote the safe use of laser pointers and handheld lasers.
 Here are some suggestions:

 Education

-Your website should have links to this website (LaserPointerSafety.com) on every page.
-We are hoping to create web banners and “ads” that you can drop on your page.
+Your website should have links to safety information at your website or at this website (LaserPointerSafety.com) on every page.

 If you have a users forum, post information and a link to this site as a sticky on your forum.